 **Be sure everything is squared up with this tool.

 Stain and Painting the desk

 This is the part that is up to you.
 I wanted the stain top and metal bottom look.
 I used a gel stain on the top.
 Using the wipe on, immediately wipe off technique, I was able to get the shade I like.

 By painting the legs black I was able to achieve the metal look.
 Real metal legs would have been very expensive.
 Lots of options for black paint but I went with one of my tried and true shades, in a sample container.
 The color I chose was Tricorn.

 - Polyurethane yellows over time because it is oil based.
 I use Polycrylic which is water based therefore doesn’t yellow.

-- You can buy a fine tooth blade to make smoother cuts on your wood but for this small project I was fine with a quick sanding.
+- Buy a fine tooth blade to make smoother cuts on your wood with out having to sand.
+This small project I was fine with a quick sanding.
 If you do however have a fine tooth blade, use that.
 We used a construction blade on our miter saw.
 That is why I had some rougher edges.